 However, there are other simple stories that will help you with this thing called life.

 Just like her “50 Crazy Things People Have Done to Save Money” post.

-A lot of the stuff on this site are at a very personal level and the rags to riches tories on there are also awesome as well.
+A lot of the stuff on this site is at a very personal level, and the rags-to-riches stories on there are also awesome as well.

 4. Money Saving Expert

-This site landed on this list simply because they are on the first spot of Google for “how to save money”.
+This site landed on this list simply because it is in the first spot on Google for “how to save money.”